We have written a lot about autistic masking, but haven’t dedicated a single article to it – so here it is.

 In everyday life, masking may be required a lot of the time to simply achieve life’s daily requirements; e.g chatting to a cashier at the supermarket, being friendly towards the neighbours, or mingling at a family function.
 That is not to say that the autistic individual doesn’t want to be friendly, and chat to the cashier, neighbour or family member – just that this very action takes a lot of mental processing, and energy units.

-Autism is after all a condition of processing, so every interaction for the autist takes up energy units.
+Autism is after all an issue of processing, so every interaction for the autist takes up energy units.
 If the autistic individual had a completely full tank of energy units, then chatting to the cashier, family member or neighbour would probably not represent such a problem.

 But if most of the energy units have been allocated with daily executive functioning, there’s very little processing data available, making communication of any kind an effort.